A multi-source replication topology requires at least two sources

 For example, to set up a new user,

-client to issue these statements on each of the masters:
+the mysql client to issue these statements on

-mysql> CREATE USER 'ted'@'slavehost' IDENTIFIED BY 'password'; mysql> GRANT REPLICATION SLAVE ON *.* TO 'ted'@'slavehost';
+mysql> CREATE USER 'ted'@'replicahost' IDENTIFIED BY 'password'; mysql> GRANT REPLICATION SLAVE ON *.* TO 'ted'@'replicahost';

 For more details, and important information on the default authentication plugin for new users from MySQL 8.0, see Section 2.2.3, “Creating a User for Replication”.